Reno v. American Civil Liberties Union (1997)

 Key Provisions

-Highest First Amendment Protection: The internet receives the same level of First Amendment protection as books and newspapers, not the reduced protection given to broadcast media.
+Highest First Amendment Protection: The internet is subject to the same level of First Amendment protection as books and newspapers, not the reduced protection given to broadcast media.

 Content-Based Restrictions: Government regulations targeting the content of online speech must meet strict scrutiny review.